History Files

 c.2334 - 2279 BC

-Sargon, 'whose [probable] father, La'ibum (or Itti-Bel), was a gardener, the cupbearer of Ur-Zababa of Kish, founded Agade,' claims to be the first king to unite Mesopotamia (Sumer and Akkad), although Enshakushanna of Uruk had already achieved that.
+It is Sargon 'whose [probable] father, La'ibum (or Itti-Bel), was a gardener, the cupbearer of Ur-Zababa of Kish, [who] founded Agade'.
+He claims to be the first king to unite Mesopotamia (Sumer and Agade, plus a wide swathe of northern Mesopotamia), although Enshakushanna of Uruk has already achieved that in the mid-twenty-fifth century BC.

 Sargon the Great

-He defeats and captures Lugalzaggesi of Uruk and Umma, claiming the empire and the kingship for his own.
+The start of his reign sees him defeating and capturing Lugalzaggesi of Uruk and Umma, claiming the empire and the kingship for his own and humiliating Lugalzaggesi by chaining him.
 Expanding his territory he defeats Lagash and Kazallu, invades Syria and the Levant four times, and campaigns against the Gutians, the Hatti, and Marhashi.

-His exploits create a realm which stretches from Anatolia and the Mediterranean, covering the Amorites (Martu) west of the Euphrates, up to Apum in northern Mesopotamia, and over to Elam in the east and Oman in the south.
+His exploits create a realm which stretches from Anatolia and the Mediterranean, covering the Amorites (Martu) on the western side of the Euphrates, up to Apum in northern Mesopotamia, and over to Elam in the east and Oman in the south.
 It is possibly he who is responsible for the destruction of Mari, while he also founds the new city of Gasur.

 c.2278 - 2270 BC